sunnyfloyd/master-notes/devops-and-deployment/backend.md

 #### HTTP 1.1

-- **HTTP 1.1** uses **Kepp-Alive** header so that instead of opening and closing connection for each request client may indicate how the connection may be used to set a timeout and a maximum amount of requests:
+- **HTTP 1.1** uses **Kepp-Alive** header so that instead of opening and closing connection for each request client may indicate how the connection may be used to set a timeout and a maximum amount of requests.
+Additionally, multiple connections are being opened to send and receive multiple requests.

 - HTTP/1.1 does not allow sending of multiple messages.
 Once a HTTP/1.1 message is sent, no other message can be sent on that connection until that message is returned in full (ignoring the badly supported pipelining concept).
 This means **HTTP/1.1 is basically synchronous** and, if the full bandwidth is not used and other HTTP messages are queued, then it wastes any extra capacity that could be used on the underlying TCP connection.
-To get around this, more TCP connections can be opened, which basically allows HTTP/1.1 to act like a (limited) multiplexed protocol.
+To get around this, more TCP connections can be opened (browsers usually open 6 connections), which basically allows HTTP/1.1 to act like a (limited) multiplexed protocol.
 If the network bandwidth was fully utilised then those extra connections would not add any benefit - it’s the fact there is capacity and that the other TCP connections are not being fully utilised that means this makes sense.

   - persisted TCP connection
   - low latency